oren0e/gitopen/README.md

 # Usage

-There are 2 basic usages:
+Basic usages:

 - When in git repository in terminal, run `gitopen`.
 - After you've opened a branch and you are ready to push and open a PR, run `gitopen -p`.
 This will push the changes to the current branch and open the PR in the browser.
+This can be done at any stage during the work on the PR, not just when you're making the first push.
+- You can open a specific commit.
+Use `gitopen -c COMMIT` where COMMIT is the commit SHA.

 For help, use `gitopen --help`